lmicho/game-session-feedback-api/README.md

 $ npm install
 ```

+Clone the web application project [game-session-feedback-app](https://github.com/lmicho/game-session-feedback-app)at the root of the current project and rename the folder `/public`.
 At the root of the `/public` folder

 ```sh
 $ npm install